Sean-Leishman/blog/content/projects/gryosound.md

 This equation relates to adjusting the current frequency by N semitones.

-In order to relate our pitch calculation to the devices gyroscopic measurments we made use of the roll value from the orientation of the gyroscope present on the phone
+In order to relate our pitch calculation to the devices gyroscopic measurements we made use of the roll value from the orientation of the gyroscope present on the phone

 $$
 frequency = {basefrequency} * 1.25^{roll}